2011 Springfield tornado: Southbridge

 The tornado tracked through the northern section of Southbridge, avoiding the densely populated town center.
 Upon entering Southbridge, the tornado crossed through the McKinstry Brook wildlife management area, deforesting approximately 50 acres (20.2 hectares) of land.
 After exiting the wildlife management area, the tornado damaged several homes and uprooted trees on Pleasant Street.
 The tornado then moved through the southern section of Southbridge Municipal Airport, damaging or destroying 15 of the 17 airplanes at the airport.
-The tornado flipped or picked up the airplanes, sending multiple into the nearby woods.
+The tornado flipped or picked up the airplanes, sending several into the nearby woods.
 The airport's maintenance and office buildings were damaged, fencing at the airport was destroyed, and a hangar was destroyed.
 Moving east, the tornado ripped through the Rosemeade Apartments on Worcester Street (Route 169), destroying or severely damaging 68 apartments across six buildings.
 There were no injuries at the Rosemeade Apartments.
 The tornado then caused severe damage to homes, trees, fences, and power lines on Worcester Street, Brookside Road, and Charlton Street.
 A total of 78 buildings in Southbridge were damaged by the tornado.